Technology / System Admin

 Here’s the tl;dr version, however.

-Instead, you’ll most likely need to decide between using a relational or document-type database.
+Instead, you’ll likely need to decide between using a relational or document-type database.
 There are a lot of pros and cons and theories as to why you should use one type of database over another.
 As I stated, though, this is the tl;dr version.
 So, here’s the advice I was given years ago (and it makes sense).

-Do you have a good idea of what kind of data you need to collect, what kind of data you will need in the future, and already have a good roadmap planned for your app?
+Do you have a good idea of what kind of data you need to collect and what kind of data you will need in the future, and already have a good roadmap planned for your app?
 If this describes you, a relational database is the best option.
 In that case, look at AWS Aurora or RDS.

 Final Thoughts